syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 Sets the root class for File Explorer theme.
-This cssClass API helps to use custom skinning option for File Explorer control.
-By defining the root class using this API, we need to include this root class in CSS.
+This cssClass API allows to use custom skinning option for File Explorer control.
+By defining the root class by using this API, you have to include this root class in CSS.